The Bankrate promise

 Because they’re not listed on a major exchange, the firms behind penny stocks usually aren’t as transparent about their financials or governance as those on an exchange.
 And if they’re small enough, the Securities and Exchange Commission (SEC) doesn’t require financial disclosure, either.

 All of these factors make penny stocks much more risky than an exchange-listed stock, which means you’ll need to have a high risk tolerance to invest.

 Can you make money with penny stocks?

 Yes, you can make money with penny stocks, but you can also make money playing the lottery, though you probably won’t.
 To make money in penny stocks, you have to be able to separate the good companies from the bad, and that means you have to be able to analyze companies.
-If you don’t have that skill, the chances of you doing well in penny stocks is almost zero.
+If you don’t have that skill, the chance of you doing well in penny stocks is almost zero.

 Your best bet is keeping up with the financial stats, emerging news and any SEC filings to help gather details.
 You may also want to contact the company for further info, including their financial data.
 It’s not a good sign if the company won’t give it to you.